School students in lockdown after teacher stabbed in Tewkesbury

 Emergency services were called to the Gloucestershire school at around 9:10am on Monday, to reports of a stabbing

-A teenager has been arrested at Tewkesbury School after a student reportedly stabbed a teacher.
+A teenage boy has been arrested at Tewkesbury School after a student reportedly stabbed a teacher.

 The Gloucestershire school is currently in lockdown as emergency services respond to the incident, with parents being urged not to go to the school.